genomicsclass/leanpub/manuscript/monte_carlo.md

 ![Quantile-quantile plot comparing 1000 Monte Carlo simulated t-statistics with three degrees of freedom to theoretical normal distribution.](images/R/monte_carlo-tmp-ttest_df3_qqplot-1.png)

-Now we see that the large quantiles (referred to by statisticians as the _tails_) are larger than expected.
+Now we see that the large quantiles, referred to by statisticians as the _tails_, are larger than expected (below the line on the left side of the plot and above the line on the right side of the plot).
 In the previous module we explained that when the sample size is not large enough and the *population values* follow a normal distribution, then the t-distribution is a better approximation.
 Our simulation results seem to confirm this:

 ```r